CaSToRC-CyI/eurocc-tutorials/cyclone-tutorials/docs/tutorials/t02_accessing_and_navigating_cyclone.md

 ##### 2. Add Your SSH Key

-1. Add your private key to the SSH agent:
+Add your private key to the SSH agent:

 ```powershell
 ssh-add $env:USERPROFILE\.ssh\id_rsa
 ```

-2. Verify the key was added:
+To verify if the key was added:

 ```powershell
 ssh-add -l